 COABE Journal: The Resource for Adult Education an open-access journal focused on innovative ideas and practitioner experience that supports the field of adult education.
-COABE Journal is organized around themes and published twice a year.
+COABE Journal is organized around themes and published twice a year and is available for purchase.

 Click below to submit your manuscript.
 Contact email@example.com with questions.